Facts about Childhood Poverty & the Benefits of Kindergarten Readiness

 - Only a limited number of additional scholarships are available through CfK, the Wayzata School District and the State.

-The high cost of childcare ($14,000 – $19,000 per year) is out of reach for families with entry level or low paying jobs.
+The high cost of childcare is out of reach for families with entry level or low paying jobs.
+In Hennepin County, the median annual price of childcare for an infant is $20,733.
+Source: US Dept of Labor.
 This keeps single mothers and parents who are struggling financially from working or going back to school to become qualified for a career path and a chance to climb out of poverty.
 Their children are at risk of entering kindergarten unprepared to succeed, which puts their futures in jeopardy.

 Kindergarten Preparedness Influences Learning Outcomes in School